Swann Galleries

 Swann Galleries is a New York City auction house founded in 1941.
 It is a specialist auctioneer of antique and rare works on paper, and it is considered the oldest continually operating New York specialist auction house.

 The company has separate specialist departments for books, autographs and manuscripts, maps and atlases, photographs and photographic literature, prints and drawings, vintage posters, illustration art, and African-American fine art.
 Additionally, Swann conducts annual sales of printed and manuscript African Americana.
 In total, Swann conducts over 35 catalogued live auctions a year.

 History

 Book dealer Benjamin Swann founded the family-owned firm in 1941.
-In 1970, George Lowry acquired the business from Mr. Swann, and it is now headed by Nicholas D. Lowry, the third generation at the company’s helm.
+In 1970, George Lowry acquired the business from Mr. Swann, and it is now headed by Nicholas Lowry, the third generation at the company’s helm.

 For over thirty years, Swann has been located on East 25th Street, just one block east of Madison Square Park, at the boundaries of the historic Murray Hill, Gramercy Park, and Flatiron districts.